matteobucci/matteo-bucci/README.md

     npm run develop
     ```

+    *First issue encountered!* I cannot use Node 20.
+I need to use Node 18.
+It's ok, they say at least 18.

     A lot of things are done by yourself, like the first commit of the repository.
 I wanted to create a repository on the parent folder, but I guess if I want to keep the deployment simple I better stay with this.

     The only thing I'm not sure so far, is how can I have a .tsx file and typing correctly the props.
 So I temporarely converted the pages into .js and it seems to stop complaining.